Waku, the minimal React frameworkWaku

 Server

-All of the wonderful patterns of React server components are supported.
+All of the wonderful patterns enabled by React server components are supported.
 For example, you can compile MDX files or perform code syntax highlighting on the server with zero impact on the client bundle size.

 // ./src/pages/blog/[slug].tsx